G-S9N6DX06CF

 When they are under extreme duress may release a foul-smelling secretion from their anal glands.

 The bite of a king cobra can cause the death of a healthy human adult within fifteen minutes.
-Honey badgers have been noticed to survive bites from various venomous snakes.
-A quarter of their diet consists of these animals.
+Honey badgers have been observed to survive bites from various venomous snakes.

 Yes, it is well known that they have a fondness for honey and are notorious for raiding beehives.